Trezor ONE and Ledger NANO

 Online security is a huge concern these days.
 We all know that.
 If you have sensitive information, your safest option is to take it offline, or onto a closed, secure intranet.
 That’s what the DoD and agencies like the NSA have been doing for decades.
 And even that didn't help them in the age of WikiLeaks.

 For black hat hackers, cryptocurrencies are more lucrative than data.
 It is basically cold, hard cash, in a digital form that is easy to transfer across the world, and anonymously at that.
 This is why online wallets and currency exchanges are increasingly coming under the crosshairs of cybercriminal operations in recent years.

 The situation is worse now because of the growth of these currencies.
 More folks are showing an interest in investing is currencies like Bitcoin, Ethereum, and other “alt-coins.”
-When you invest in cryptocurrency, you need a wallet to store the keys to the currency.
+When you invest in cryptocurrency, you need a wallet to store the private keys to the currency.
 There are multiple options out there at the moment, all with their own strengths and weaknesses:

 PC Software Wallets

 One of the simplest and most accessible options.
 Install the software on your PC, and you are golden.
 The keys are in your control.
 But if your PC is stolen, or hacked, or destroyed, you lose the currency.
 Unless you make secure backups elsewhere.

 Another type of electronic wallet, but this time stored online in the cloud by third-party companies.
 They hold the keys for you and take care of the security and backup aspects.
 These wallets are often free and commonly provided by popular cryptocurrency exchanges.
 However, you are basically putting your trust in others, and if they screw up and get hacked, you lose your money.